mnorelli/project-2/readme.md

 Your app must:

-* **Have 1 model** (you can add more if it makes sense, but this should be done **after** you have an app with one model fully functioning) – your one model can be anything but a `user`, as we will not cover authentification until we get to Rails.
+* **Have one model** (you can add more if it makes sense, but this should be done **after** you have an app with one model fully functioning) – your one model can be anything but a `user`, as we will not cover authentification until we get to Rails.

 * **Have complete RESTful routes** for your resource (model) with GET, POST, PUT, PATCH, and DELETE

 * **Use ActiveRecord to create a database table structure** and interact with your relationally-stored data

-* **Use AJAX** either to make a request to your own backend to CRUD data without a page reload **OR** to hit an external API.
-Or both!

 * **Include wireframes** that you designed during the planning process

+* **Follow user stories** that are written on Trello in a conventional way.

 * Have **semantically clean HTML, ERB and CSS**

 * **Be deployed online** and accessible to the public

 * **NOTE**: This is not an API.
 This is a full stack app with dynamic view pages using `.erb` files

+Your app may:

+* **Use AJAX** either to make a request to your own backend to CRUD data without a page reload **OR** to hit an external API.
+Or both!

+* **Have more than one model** that have a relationship to one another.

 ---